Skip to content

 Do I need webinar software with CRM integration?+

 You need CRM integration if you use webinars for lead generation and want attendee data to flow into HubSpot, Mailchimp, or ActiveCampaign automatically.
 Without native integration, you export a CSV and import it manually, which works but adds time.
-Platforms with strong CRM integration include Livestorm (HubSpot, Mailchimp, Zapier), Demio (HubSpot, ActiveCampaign, Zapier), and WebinarNinja (Zapier connects to most CRMs).
+Platforms with strong native CRM integration include Livestorm (HubSpot, Salesforce, Zapier) and Demio (HubSpot, ActiveCampaign, Zapier).
+WebinarNinja routes most CRM connections through Zapier rather than native integrations.

 What is the difference between a webinar platform and Zoom?+

 Zoom is primarily a video conferencing tool adapted for webinar-style use.
 Purpose-built webinar platforms like Livestorm, Demio, and WebinarNinja add registration pages, attendee reporting, post-event email sequences, and engagement features (polls, Q&A, offers) that Zoom's base product does not include.
-Zoom's actual Webinar add-on brings parity but costs $149/month.
-For small businesses doing occasional webinars, Zoom meetings are sufficient.
+Zoom's dedicated Zoom Webinars add-on brings parity on broadcast experience and reporting but adds material cost on top of the base Pro license.
+For small businesses running occasional webinars to existing audiences, Zoom meetings are sufficient.
 For regular lead-generation webinars, a dedicated platform adds meaningful capability.

 How do I follow up with attendees after a small business webinar?+